bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 72°
+- 73°
-- Drizzle
+- Rain
-- 78% humidity
+- 84% humidity
-- 8 mph wind
+- 16 mph wind
-- 82% cloud cover
+- 72% cloud cover
 - 40 AQI 🟩
-- 0.1 inches of rain in the past 24 hours
+- 0.08 inches of rain in the past 24 hours
 - 0.06 inches of rain expected in the next 48 hours